You’ll Know When You’ve Arrived

 On March 29, 1982, amid thunderous applause, Katherine Hepburn stepped onto the stage at the Academy Awards to receive the Best Actress Oscar for her performance in On Golden Pond.
 Was she as thrilled as the Olympic athlete that I saw?
 Probably not.
 It was her fourth.
 Been there, done that, the mantle is getting crowded.

-I wrote in a previous column, Pack Mentality, that human beings are highly motivated by status and its symbols.
+In my column titled Pack Mentality, I wrote that human beings are highly motivated by status and its symbols.
 A reader contacted me and said she had grown beyond that.
 She told me how, after 20 years of financial success, she put the corporate world and materialism behind her.
 She now works at a fraction of her previous earnings for a non-profit organization dedicated to enhancing the lives of babies.

 I agreed that she had put status and its symbols behind her, but only in one area of her life.
 I then asked her what level of comfort was she seeking to achieve in her new career?